The Royal Family Scrambles To Be Seen In Public With Black People After Meghan Markle’s Interview

 The latest evidence of that strong possibility came Thursday when Prince William, Harry’s brother, addressed the controversy in public for the first time.
 While visiting a London school — described on its website as an institution “for children from all backgrounds”– William resorted to a “racist bone“-esque tactic and denied the existence of any racism in his family.

-“We are very much not a racist family,” Prince William told reporters during a visit to a school in Stratford, London.
+“We are very much not a racist family,” Prince William told reporters during a visit to a school in Stratford, London.— Omid Scobie (@scobie) March 11, 2021

 When asked if he had spoken to Prince Harry after the Oprah interview, he added, “No, I haven’t spoken to him yet, but I will do.”pic.twitter.com/MjTOeH7u6Z